univerone/simple-deep-learning-based-video-analysis-system/README.md

 ### 5.3 Task finished

-after task finished, the result transcript will be present and available to download
+after task finished, the result transcript as well as generated video will be present and available to download

 ![upload file](docs/screenshots/3-Task-finished.png)